Isaac Paredes Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Rangers pitching staff ranks 26th in MLB.
+- The 8.1 strikeouts per nine innings compiled by the Rangers pitching staff ranks 26th in the league.

-- The Rangers' 3.97 team ERA ranks 11th among all MLB pitching staffs.
+- The Rangers have a 3.96 team ERA that ranks 11th across all MLB pitching staffs.

+- Rangers pitchers combine to surrender 105 total home runs at a rate of 1.1 per game (to rank 13th in the league).

-- The right-hander last appeared on Thursday, July 6 against the Boston Red Sox, when he threw 5 1/3 innings, allowing four earned runs while giving up five hits.
+- In his most recent time out on Saturday against the Cleveland Guardians, the right-hander threw six innings, allowing four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.